 |FMST 100 F/Introduction to Film Studies||4|

-Five to six courses from the options below.
+Four to five courses from the options below.
 Some courses may be taken twice under different subtitles.

 |FMST 270 Video Production||4|